 - All teams must consist of at least two members; there is no maximum (unless specified by the leader).

 - Team members must stay within sight of each other.

 - Bird song tapes and "pishing" are allowed.
 Please use common sense in using these tactics and never harass birds.
 We encourage all teams to abide by the American Birding Association Code of Ethics.

 - Team Types

-- Guided - Guided teams and team leaders are prearranged by the Birdathon Committee and are open to anyone.
+- Guided (Public) - Guided teams are prearranged by the Birdathon Committee and are open to anyone.
 See the list of teams in our Birdathon calendar.
-The Birdathon day is chosen by the Team Leader.
-Some leaders set a maximum number of team members, so register early online or by calling the SCVAS office at least one week before the scheduled Birdathon day.
+The birdathon day is chosen by the Team Leader.
+Some leaders set a maximum number of team members, so register online early at least one week before the scheduled birdathon day.
 Participants should be over 17 years old, unless otherwise specified.

-- Self-Guided - Choose your own team leader, members, name and Birdathon Day.
-Register online or by calling the SCVAS office at least one week before the scheduled Birdathon day.
-Your team must have at least two members and the maximum number is up to you.
+- Self-Guided (Private) - Choose your own team leader, members, name and day within the Birdathon Window (dates listed at the top).
+All team members should register online at least one week before the birdathon day.
+Each team must have at least two members and any maximum.
 Any age can participate.

-- Team Sponsor - money received sponsoring a team without mentioning a specific team member will be divided evenly between all registered team members.
+- Any donation sponsoring an entire team will be equally divided among all registered team members.